 Why?
 Simple: a Customer Success strategy, driven by metrics, will provide you with valuable insights into how you’re performing.

-To understand how you’re doing as a company, and how you can improve and grow, you need to understand how well your customers are doing with your service.
+To understand how you’re doing as a company, and how you can improve and grow, you need to understand how well your customers are doing with your SaaS.

 Churn is Just the Starting Point

 No doubt you’re already measuring churn – the Customer Success metric you’ll be most familiar with.

 Churn is great to measure as an indicator of your overall Customer Success performance.
 However, while it tells you whether you’re doing well or poorly at retaining customers, it doesn’t tell you why you’re good/bad.

 It provides you with no actionable insights to help you improve your Customer Success.

 So while it is vital that you continue (or start!) measuring churn, it shouldn’t be the only measure of your Customer Success strategy.

 The best startups are those with the best understanding of their customers’ journey, their goals and their success indicators.

 Your customers will have one overall desired outcome from using your service, and then smaller goals that indicate they are on track to achieving that outcome successfully.

 If you break down your customer cohort by persona, you can gain more detailed insights into your personas’ customer success indicators.
 It is vital that you understand what success looks like for each of your personas, so that you know whether or not they are achieving their goals.